If Metro Exodus crashes on your computer, don’t worry. There are solutions to fix Metro Exodus crashing issues. Follow the instructions below.

 Outdated versions of the software may bring buggy issues when you’re using the software, and Metro Exodus is no exception.
 That’s why the software developers keep releasing new patches to fix bugs and improve features.

 So check for updates for Metro Exodus and install any available updates.
 Then restart your computer and see if the game stops crashing or not.

 Fix 2: Stop overclocking your CPU

 Overclocking means setting your CPU and memory to run at speeds higher than their official speed rate, and almost all processors ship with a speed rating.
-However, this may cause your game crashing or freezing.
+However, this may cause your game to crash or freeze.
 In that case, you should set your CPU clock speed rate back to the default to fix your issue.

 Fix 3: Update your graphics card driver

 If the device drivers in your computer are missing or outdated, especially your graphics card driver, you may have the game crashing issue.
 To rule it out as the cause for Metro Exodus crashing, try updating your video driver to the latest version.

 There are two ways to update your device drivers: manually and automatically.

 Option 1 – Manually – You’ll need some computer skills and patience to update your drivers this way because you need to find exactly the right driver online, download it and install it step by step.